Whenever you read about diets and exercise routines that break with the norm, you’re guaranteed to find staunch objections and even ridicule.

 However, a lot of these opinions are misguided at best, and in many cases just outright wrong.

-So, we decided to address some of the digestion related concerns that are out there by looking at some keto and digestion myths.
+So, we decided to address some of the digestion related concerns that are out there.

 When it comes to keto diets, all the naysayers seem to grasp onto the side effects that are common during the induction phase.
 There’s no denying these exist, and for some people, they can last several weeks.